Home :: Insights :: Creating a Connected Learning Solution by Supporting Your Formal Training with Informal Learning

 Creating a Connected Learning Solution by Supporting Your Formal Training with Informal Learning

-Learning in any organization is the base on which creativity, innovation, and strong execution is built.
-In this article, I explain how organizational L&D teams can use informal learning to reinforce, augment, and support formal training solutions.
+Learning in any organization is the base on which creativity, innovation, and strong execution are built.
+In this article, we explore how organizational L&D teams can use informal learning to reinforce, augment, and support formal training solutions.

 The Modern Learning Challenge